victorgzv/FindMe-Beacon/README.md

 The platform & language
 ---------------------------

 Programming this application involved mostly Java code and some xml.
-I also use PHP files to make requests to the database which is hosted on a free hosting site called 000webhost.com

-Most of the method used in this app are from Android's libraries.
-To use this method properly you need to understand what they do and where to use them appropriately.
+Most of the method used in this app are built-in Android's libraries.
+To use these methods properly you need to understand what they do and where to use them appropriately.

 The application makes use of the Android Beacon Library (An Android library providing APIs to interact with Beacons).
-This Api makes your life easier connecting to Ble devices.
+This Api makes it easier to communicate with BLE devices.

 Key Notes